creativecounsel/ticker-tape/README.md

 # Ticker Tape
 ### A regulatory tracker skill

-A Claude Skill that builds and maintains a sourced, dated timeline of a regulatory, legislative, or litigation development — designed to accumulate history across sessions, not just produce a one-time snapshot.
+A Claude Skill that builds and maintains a sourced, dated timeline of a regulatory, legislative, or litigation development, designed to accumulate history across sessions, not just produce a one-time snapshot.

 ## The problem this solves

-Asking an AI assistant "what's the status of X regulation" repeatedly tends to produce a fresh, disconnected summary every time — useful in the moment, but with no sense of what's actually *changed* since you last checked, and no durable record of the development's history.
+Asking an AI assistant "what's the status of X regulation" repeatedly tends to produce a fresh, disconnected summary every time, useful in the moment, but with no sense of what's actually *changed* since you last checked, and no durable record of the development's history.
 This skill is built to behave more like a real tracker: each check-in adds to a permanent timeline rather than replacing it.

 ## The architectural problem, and how this skill solves it